SPECIAL INTEREST

 However, you will stay on track with the detailed guidance we provide throughout your ride.

-Next, drive to Gyeongju, the ancient capital of the Silla Kingdom (57 BC - AD 935).
+Bike to Gyeongju, the ancient capital of the Silla Kingdom (57 BC - AD 935).

 Along the way, you will visit the Tomb of King Muyeol (603-661), who led Silla during its golden age of territorial expansion.

-With a full day to explore Gyeongju, consider biking up to Seokguram Grotto, a UNESCO World Heritage site famed for its intricate Buddhist sculptures.
+Consider biking up to Seokguram Grotto, a UNESCO World Heritage site famed for its intricate Buddhist sculptures.

 The route involves a steady uphill climb through scenic forested paths, offering beautiful views along the way.
 Seokguram is home to the serene stone Buddha statue dating back to the eighth century.
 Inside the grotto, a white statue of a seated Buddha in a sublime state of enlightenment is surrounded by 37 relief figures of Bodhisattvas, disciples, devas, and guardian kings.
 The grotto beautifully represents the harmony of religion, science, and the arts of Buddhism, symbolizing the pure land where Buddha resides.
 While the ascent can be moderately challenging, the peaceful surroundings and cultural significance make the effort well worth it.

-Next, you will visit another UNESCO World Heritage site, Bulguksa Temple, where you can admire impressive gates and symbolic bridges leading up to the world of Buddha.
+Biek tour leadss to the UNESCO World Heritage site, Bulguksa Temple, where you can admire impressive gates and symbolic bridges leading up to the world of Buddha.
 The temple features graceful architecture, including the famous Three-storied Seokgatap and the highly ornate Dabotap pagodas, blending seamlessly into a harmonious design.

 At Gwaneumjeon Hall, do not miss the image of Avalokitesvara, known as the Bodhisattva of Compassion, depicted with a thousand hands and eyes, symbolizing the ability to reach out to those in need.
 You will also see a gilded statue of Vairocana Buddha, making the first wisdom gesture, the statue of Sakyamuni Buddha, and sixteen figures of Buddha¡¯s disciples sitting in deep meditation.
 Additionally, there is a gilt-bronze Amitabha Buddha, ruler of the Western Paradise, Sukhavati.
 The architectural design of Bulguksa embodies dignity, peace, and harmony, making it one of the most remarkable achievements of the ancient Far East.